elastic/apm/specs/agents/metrics-otel.md

 | Dynamic        | `true`    |
 | Central config | `false`   |

 Agents MUST respect the `disable_metrics` configuration for OpenTelemetry metrics.
 If `dedot_custom_metrics` is disabled, agents MUST check `disable_metrics` for the non-dedoted metric name.
-Iff `dedot_custom_metrics` is enabled, agents MUST check `disable_metrics` for both the non-dedoted and the dedoted metric name: If either matches, the metric must be disabled.
+If `dedot_custom_metrics` is enabled, agents MUST check `disable_metrics` for both the non-dedoted and the dedoted metric name: If either matches, the metric must be disabled.
 This allows disabling metrics based on both what arrives at elasticsearch as well as based on how the metrics are defined via the OpenTelemetry API.

 ## Aggregation Temporality